Causes of Erectile Dysfunction in Men

 Pelvic surgery, trauma, and prostate issues

 Surgical procedures, pelvic fractures, and prostate disease can injure nerves or vessels essential for erections.
-These events are frequent clinical Causes of Erectile Dysfunction in Men, especially after prostate surgery.
+These events are frequent clinical causes, especially after prostate surgery.

 Early discussion about nerve-sparing techniques, rehabilitation, and prosthetic options offers hope and practical solutions.